Read

 Pepe Villatoro

-Why is fear of failure your biggest obstacle?
+Why is the fear of failure your biggest obstacle?

 "Capitalism is based on individualism and hope.
-The sense of being a failure is the particular burden of life in modern capitalism."
+The feeling of being a failure is the burden of life under modern capitalism."

 -Émile Durkheim

-If Durkheim said that in the 19th century?
-Well, what about today, where each of us faces enormous expectations and unbridled competition.
+If Durkheim said that in the 19th century...
+Well, what about today, when each of us faces enormous expectations and cutthroat competition?

-I don't know about you, but one Fuckup we're sick of is society celebrating simple (and sometimes inaccurate) success stories of all those Gates and Zuckerbergs of the world.
-We give too much attention to the "winners" that we don't know what to do when we are one of the many, many "losers."
+I don't know about you, but one thing we're sick and tired of is society celebrating the simple (and sometimes vague) success stories of all the Gates and Zuckerbergs of the world.
+We pay too much attention to the "winners" and don't know what to do when we're one of the many, many "losers."

-For many of us, there is a moment in life when we look back and realize that we have not achieved any of our life goals.
-In my case, I'm not financially independent, I don't have a six pack (other than in the fridge), and I haven't created the transformative global impact I envisioned 15 years ago.
+For many of us, there comes a point in life when we look back and realize we haven’t achieved any of our life goals.
+In my case, I’m not financially independent, I don’t have a six-pack (other than the one in the fridge), and I haven’t made the transformative global impact I imagined 15 years ago.

-We have been taught that the responsibility for our success is up to us.
+We’ve been taught that our success is entirely up to us.
 That we can always do better, but only if we work harder and think positively.
-But we can't all be Rocky Balboa.
+But not all of us can be Rocky Balboa.

-The idea that being a good person requires always trying harder without end is the reason why failure becomes a catastrophe that ends up defining our identity.
-Furthermore, if we fail or are not good enough because of external forces, people will say we are just looking for excuses.
+The idea that being a good person requires endlessly trying harder is why failure becomes a catastrophe that ultimately defines our identity.
+Moreover, if we fail or fall short because of external factors, people will say we’re just making excuses.

-We are made to believe that society is fair, that the free market is truly free and that we control our destiny.
-People who fail or don't meet expectations are less intelligent or mediocre, while successful people are hardworking and worth more.
+We are led to believe that society is fair, that the free market is truly free, and that we are in control of our own destiny.
+People who fail or fall short of expectations are seen as less intelligent or mediocre, while successful people are viewed as hardworking and more valuable.

-Except that this is not true.
-Societies need to realize that we as individuals are not completely in control of everything.
-Failure of any kind and at any level is partly bad luck, not a reflection of our character and identity.
+Except that’s not true.
+Societies need to realize that we, as individuals, are not completely in control of everything.
+Failure of any kind and at any level is partly bad luck, not a reflection of our character or identity.

-Our circumstances (the passport we have, the school we went to, where we live, the idiots and pandemics that cross our path) are factors that profoundly define our success or lack thereof.
+Our circumstances—the passport we hold, the school we attended, where we live, and the idiots and pandemics that cross our path—are factors that profoundly shape our success or lack thereof.

 Okay, but what can I do?

-Fuck the system.
+It messes with the system.
 Capitalism is based on individualism and comparison.
-Break free from that dangerous game as fast as you can.
-Don't allow yourself to live a life full of fear.
+Break free from that dangerous game as quickly as you can.
+Don't let yourself live a life filled with fear.

 First of all, question your own definition of success.
 Is it really yours?
-Or maybe your definition of success involving money, power and fame was implanted by the media.
-Do you really want to focus your life on a high-paying job to be the richest person in the pantheon?
+Or perhaps your definition of success—one that involves money, power, and fame—was instilled in you by the media.
+Do you really want to focus your life on a high-paying job just to be the richest person in the graveyard?

-Stop focusing on external validation and accumulation.
-When people on their deathbed were asked about their biggest regrets, they usually answered working too much and not spending enough time with their loved ones.
+Stop focusing on external validation and material possessions.
+When people on their deathbeds were asked about their biggest regret, they usually said they had worked too hard and hadn't spent enough time with their loved ones.
 What will you regret?

 Second, stop comparing yourself to others.
-Don't fall into the trap of capitalism that makes us compare ourselves and become passive consumers, constantly seeking to have more than the person next to us, and then the next person, and the next and the next.
-Having more than others and working tirelessly to death will not assure you any kind of satisfaction.
+Don’t fall into the trap of capitalism, which makes us compare ourselves to others and turns us into passive consumers, constantly striving to have more than the person next to us—and then the next person, and the next, and the next.
+Having more than others and working tirelessly until you die will not bring you any kind of satisfaction.

 The most important thing is to know yourself.
-Live a more authentic life, the only kind of life you can't mess up.
-The best thing is that the more you live that life, the better your daily activities and your deep definition of success will flow.
-You'll find more people like you along the way.
-People who value the same things and share your deep definition of success.
+Live a more authentic life—the only kind of life you can’t mess up.
+The best part is that the more you live that life, the more smoothly your daily activities and your true definition of success will flow.
+You’ll meet more people like you along the way— people who value the same things and share your true definition of success.

-Question yourself.
-Design your life.
-That's the way to live a life less limited by the stigma of failure.
+Challenge yourself.
+Shape your own life.
+That’s the way to live a life less constrained by the stigma of failure.

 Edited by

-Why fear of failure is your biggest obstacle
+Why the fear of failure is your biggest obstacle

 funfunfunfun